Less govt interference will make startup ecosystem grow, crutches help only in short run: Goyal | Education

 Less govt interference will make startup ecosystem grow, crutches help only in short run: Goyal

-The less the government interferes in the startup ecosystem, the more potential it will have to become successful, Union minister Piyush Goyal said here on Sunday.But the government can play the role of a facilitator, he added.
+The less the government interferes in the startup ecosystem, the more potential the latter will have to become successful, Union minister Piyush Goyal said here on Sunday.He added that India may have a billion problems, but it also possesses billions of brilliant entrepreneurs to solve the issues through extremely cost-effective solutions.

 - Country: